-Alberto Peola is pleased to present the second solo exhibition by American artist Marguerite Kahrl with the gallery.
+The Alberto Peola Gallery is pleased to present Sleep Well Childhood, the first solo exhibition of artist Giuseppe Mulas (Alghero, 1995).

 Memories and fragments of life interweave in dense and layered paintings which, starting from childhood, tell a story of memories hidden between past and present.
 Like the indelible marks that children scribble on the wall, the gesture the artist impresses on the canvas does not allow for any changes and creates a symbol-ridden story.
 Recollections of an innocent puberty blend into dream and play, thus altering and extending the body in new projections.
 In the work Remember me when I die, a still life – a metaphor of a phallocentric domain – stands out towards infinity reflecting itself in the vastity of the universe.
 The room and the sky blur the boundaries between the inside and the outside, and, likewise, the gallery turns into a suspended space in which the past unfolds in a transition from dark to light.More information